 Students must make a request for a course to be assigned a Credit/D/Fail grading.

-You are not able to change your course to Credit/D/Fail on your own in Workday—you must request a Credit/D/Fail grading through Science Advising (and you should already be registered in the course).
+You are not able to change your course to Credit/D/Fail on your own in Workday—you must request a Credit/D/Fail grading through Science Advising (and you must already be registered in the course).

 How do I request a Credit/D/Fail grading?